kimonmatara/paya/README.rst

 .. admonition:: New in Version 0.2

     * Maths rigging using Python operators
     * Smart node naming
     * And more!

-See `here <https://kimonmatara.github.io/paya/>`_ for full documentation.

 Example #1: Operators
 ---------------------